Wacom-Developer/signature-sdk-js/README.md

 on STU device connections.

 #### Libraries used for WILL Ink SDK
-Altough it is possible to use Signature SDK JS without WILL Ink SDK, it is used by default.
+Although it is possible to use Signature SDK JS without WILL Ink SDK, it is used by default.
 In order to use it we need to include these third party libraries:
 - **clipper.js**
 - **long.js**